dragonflyoss/client/docs/rdma-p2p-rfc.md

 and tag layout must be validated before posting operations.

-The receiver validates the returned offset and length against the expected piece range before writing.
+The receiver validates the returned offset and length against the expected piece range before writing. `Ready` must contain a non-empty, well-formed digest in a supported existing piece-digest format.
+An absent or malformed digest rejects the RDMA attempt before receiving content and permits the existing TCP/retry path; it must not silently disable verification.
+Computing a digest from received bytes alone does not supply the expected digest.
 A receive completion must report the expected chunk length.
 The parent recomputes each requested window and rejects duplicates, gaps, out-of-range chunks, and credits exceeding the negotiated limit.
 It sends only after matching `RecvPosted`.
 This is flow control for cooperating peers, not protection against an